loicgreffier/spring-boot-kafka-quickstarts/kafka-producer-quickstarts/kafka-producer-headers/README.md

 This command will start the following services in Docker:

-- 1 Zookeeper
+- 1 Zookeeper KRaft
 - 1 Kafka broker
 - 1 Control Center
-- 1 producer headers
+- 1 producer Headers